Donkey Kong Country: Tropical Freeze: Plot

 As the Kongs celebrate Donkey Kong's birthday, their island is attacked by the Snowmads, arctic invaders.
 Their leader, Lord Fredrik, blows a horn that creates frozen winds and an ice dragon.
 The Kongs are blown away and the Snowmads seize the frozen Donkey Kong Island.

 The Kongs traverse a series of islands and make their way back to Donkey Kong Island.
 They make their way through the frozen fortress until they encounter the leader of the Snowmads, Lord Fredrik, who challenges them to a battle deep in the depths of the volcano.
 Donkey Kong delivers the final punch to Lord Fredrik, who crashes into the Snowmad ships, defeating the Snowmads.
-Donkey Kong blows into Fredrik's horn, producing a breeze that restores Donkey Kong Island to the tropical paradise that it is.
+Donkey Kong blows into Lord Fredrik's horn, producing a breeze that restores Donkey Kong Island to the tropical paradise that it is.

 Characters

-The game's story focuses on the Snowmads, a group of Viking-themed arctic animals such as walruses, owls, Rabbits, and penguins that invade Donkey Kong Island, forcing Donkey Kong to go against them with the help of his friends Diddy Kong, Dixie Kong, and Cranky Kong.
-This is Dixie Kong's third appearance in the main series and the first since Donkey Kong Country 3: Dixie Kong's Double Trouble!, released in 1996.
-This is also Cranky Kong's first appearance as a main playable character in the Donkey Kong Country series, although he was previously playable in minigames in the Game Boy Advance versions of Donkey Kong Country 2 and 3 and 1984's Donkey Kong Hockey (when he went by the name of Donkey Kong).
+The game's story focuses on the Snowmads, a group of Viking-themed arctic animals such as walruses, owls, Rabbits, and penguins that invade Donkey Kong Island, forcing Donkey Kong (Takashi Nagasako) to go against them with the help of his friends Diddy Kong (Katsumi Suzuki), Dixie Kong (Kahoru Sasajima), and Cranky Kong (Nagasako).
+This is Dixie's third appearance in the main series and the first since Donkey Kong Country 3: Dixie Kong's Double Trouble!, released in 1996.
+This is also Cranky's first appearance as a main playable character in the Donkey Kong Country series, although he was previously playable in minigames in the Game Boy Advance versions of Donkey Kong Country 2 and 3 and 1984's Donkey Kong Hockey (when he went by the name of Donkey Kong).